DemocracyEarth/community./Academy.md

 Neither the white paper nor the Democracy Academy curriculum are intended to remain static and we welcome contributions from readers to continue improving them.
 Like Democracy itself, Democracy Academy must always be a work in progress.

+*This content will be updated regularly, with a new unit being added every week.
+The full content will be posted by September 1st.

 <a name="Background"></a>